rich-s-d/C-Sharp-Cheat-Sheets/README.md

 }
 public class Book : NamedObject
 ```
 In the above example we can describe Book as a NamedOject.
 NamedOject is the base class, Book is the derived class.
 Because Book is a NamedOject, it will inherit the property Name.
 Essentially the derived class inherits methods, properties etc from the base class.
+To conclude, everything in .NET dervices from the System.Object base class (in the above example, the base class NamedObject could be written as follows; public class NamedObject : System.Object